 2018 Jenkins Nanovic Halls

-Emilia Justyna Powell is an Associate Professor of Political Science and Concurrent Associate Professor of Law at the University of Notre Dame.
+Emilia Justyna Powell is a Professor of Political Science and Concurrent Professor of Law at the University of Notre Dame.
 She has written extensively on international law, international courts, international dispute resolution, the Islamic legal tradition, and Islamic constitutionalism.
 Her prominent publications include a book published in Oxford University Press: The 2023 book, The Peaceful Resolution of Territorial and Maritime Disputes (with Krista E. Wiegand), and the 2020 book entitled Islamic Law and International Law: Peaceful Resolution of Disputes, which has won two best book awards (the International Law Section, and the Religion and International Relations Section, International Studies Association).
 Professor Powell is also the author of a Cambridge University Press (2011) book, Domestic Law Goes Global: Legal Traditions and International Courts (with Sara McLaughlin Mitchell), and several articles in top political science academic journals as well as law journals such as International Organization, Journal of Politics, International Studies Quarterly, Journal of Peace Research, Journal of Conflict Resolution, Law and Contemporary Problems, Yearbook of Arab Association of Constitutional Law etc.

 She has been a fellow at the Oxford Centre for Islamic Studies, and at the University of Copenhagen Law School, icourts Centre for International Courts.
 Born in Toruń, Poland, Emilia Justyna Powell received education in the University of Nicholas Copernicus (Poland), Jean Monnet Center for European Studies, the University of Cambridge, and the Florida State University.